CycloneDX/sbom-utility/docs/custom-examples.md

 ```

-and running it from the command line:
+by running it from the command line:

 ```bash
 TBD